 Come Out and Play

 John D. Ivanko is an award-winning photographer and author, writer, national speaker, and conservationist who has done a fair bit of globetrotting.
-In 1992 John jumped off the corporate treadmill at an advertising agency to journey around the world on what has become known as his "quest for understanding."
+In 1992 John jumped off the corporate treadmill at an advertising agency to journey around the world.
 One year and 29 countries later, he returned to the United States with over 15,000 photographic images and stirring accounts of his journey.
 He never set foot in a cubicle again.

 Read more about John.

 An international array of color photographs presents children engaging in many kinds of joyful activities.
 A child in Madagascar uses tin cans to create a toy car.
 An Ethiopian kid plucks a stringed instrument.
 Kids play foosball in Benin, chess in Spain, jacks in Guatemala, and table tennis in the Czech Republic.
 Two others play in the water with a large leaf and a basket in a photo captioned “Cooling off with a buddy in a river in Thailand.”
 Children in Mexico and South Africa have fun with bubbles.
 The South African photo gracing the cover shows a racially diverse group of children on a colorful play structure stretching out their arms to let the bubbles fly up into the sky.
 Each double-page spread includes a full-bleed photo and then two or three photos on the opposite page on a solid-color background, following the format of other books supporting the Global Fund for Children by this capable author pair.
 Short phrases in large type explain different ideas about play, and clear captions identify each activity and country.
 At the end, a map identifies each country’s location, and short paragraphs further explore the book’s themes.
 Most parts of the world are included, although there could be more from Latin America and the Middle East, and the Caribbean has been neglected.
 An attractive pictorial offering stressing the universality of children’s play the world over.